VictorRodriguez/operating-systems-lecture/labs/gcc/README.md

 ```

-This is super neat information, and there’s a lot more (see perf list).
+This is acurate information, and there’s a lot more (see perf list).

+## perf record

 In order to profile ./simple-math-bench program we can do this with perf: